What is a Jacuzzi Tub? Jacuzzi Guide 2020

 How much is a Jacuzzi tub?

 The price for a Jacuzzi tub starts at around $600 without installation.
 Small Jacuzzi tubs go for around $600-1,000.
-Medium sized Jacuzzi’s start at around $1,500 and climb to around 7-8,000.
-Finally, large sized Jacuzzi start around 8,000 and end around the 15,000 range.
-These are all prices before installation as installation will add an additional $1,000 if you choose to hire and professional which is highly advised for an investment this size.
+Medium-sized Jacuzzi’s start at around $1,500 and climb to around $7-8,000.
+Finally, large Jacuzzi start around $8,000 and end around the $15,000 range.
+These are all prices before installation.
+Installation will add an additional $1,000 if you choose to hire a professional which is highly advised for an investment this size.